A wine collection starts the moment you buy a bottle and do not open it tonight.

 Tracking what you have

-Once you have more than a dozen bottles, you’ll forget what’s in there.
-This is universal.
-Everyone thinks they’ll remember, and nobody does.
+Once you have more than a dozen bottles, you will forget what is in there.

 Simple tracking